erdinckaya/modernopengl/README.md

 responsible from generating data handling user inputs in a different thread, we can consider this thread as a game thread.
 You can find the basic usage of this project inside of `sandbox` folder.
 This project has been tested successfully in `Macos Majove`, `Ubuntu 18.04` and `Windows 10`.
-You can find detailed explanations in source.
+You can find detailed explanations in source code.

 ## Building
 ModernOpenGL uses `CMake` to build its source files.
 In order to build we need `OpenGL`, `SDL2`, `glew`, `freetype` and `glm`, since this project is